osg-htc/docs/docs/data/xrootd/install-standalone.md

 | Enable a service to start during boot       | `chkconfig SERVICE-NAME on`  | `systemctl enable SERVICE-NAME`  |
 | Disable a service from starting during boot | `chkconfig SERVICE-NAME off` | `systemctl disable SERVICE-NAME` |

-Testing Xrootd
+Testing XRootD
 --------------

-### Basic Xrootd Test
+### Basic XRootD Test

-To perform a basic test of xrootd you can use:
+To perform a basic test of XRootD you can use:

 ``` console
 root@host # yum install xrootd-client